How do I know if Vivitrol is right for me?

 What is the cost for Vivitrol treatment?

-The treatment available through Willamette Valley Comprehensive Treatment Center is highly customized to meet the needs of each individual patient.
+The treatment available through Salem Comprehensive Treatment Center is highly customized to meet the needs of each individual patient.
 Because of this, the final cost of care can vary between patients.
-To learn more about the treatment available at Willamette Valley Comprehensive Treatment Center, please contact us today.
+To learn more about the treatment available at Salem Comprehensive Treatment Center, please contact us today.